mitchbregs/hackathon_sba/README.md

 ##### Eventually:
 `./ngrok http 5000`

-And you will see something like this: http://3301c6e7.ngrok.io
+and you will see something like this: http://3301c6e7.ngrok.io

 ### Set Twilio webhook endpoint